-POINT DESCRIPTION YES NO NA REFERENCE TO DOCUMENTATION COMMENTS/RECOMMENDATIONS RESP.
+POINT DESCRIPTION YES NO NA REFERENCES COMMENTS/REF TO DOCUMENTS RESP.
 L 4.9 Is a separate workplace or uncluttered area provided for paper work?
-ISO 11064-2, 4.5 ISO 11064-2, Annex A.1 DC: Applicable to the DC A useful approach is to specify a task zone for each work task: These task zones should then be allocated to workstation.
+A useful approach is to specify a task zone for each work task: These task zones should then be allocated to workstation.
 Check: documentation tasks, administrative tasks.
 The area should accommodate A3 folders.
+Requirements ISO 11064-2 (2000), 4.5 ISO 11064-2 (2000), Annex A.1.
+DC: Applicable to the DC.
+Check that sufficient space is available for doing necessary paperwork (e.g. drilling reports).
+DC: Applicable to the DC

+POINT DESCRIPTION YES NO NA COMMENTS/REF TO DOCUMENTS RESP.
 L 4.10 Is the placement and use of the control functions (joysticks, touch pad, buttons etc) of the operator station designed according to ergonomic principles and best practice?
-EN 547-/1/2/3, EN 614-1 og EN 1005 DC: Applicable to the DC L 5 Is the CC designed for use by other personnel?
-Supervisor, shift leader, maintenance operators, field operators etc. DC: Only relevant personnel should have access to the DC to avoid disturbance.
-Barriers should be established to avoid disturbances by other personnel.
-Restricted access to the DC and drill floor should be stated in procedures.
+Requirements FA §21 EN 614-1 (2006), 4.4.3.
+EN 894-3 (2000), 8.3.
+ISO 9241-5 (1998), 4.1.
+ISO 9241-400 (2007), 4.2.5.5.
+DNV-OS-D202 (2023), Chapter 2, 5 2.1.1 DC: Applicable to the DC L 5 Is the CC designed for use by other personnel?
+Supervisor, shift leader, maintenance operators, field operators etc. RequirementsISO 11064-2 (2000), 4.4.DC: Only relevant personnel shouldhave access to the DC to avoiddisturbance.
+Barriers should beestablished to avoid disturbances byother personnel.
+Restricted access tothe DC and drill floor should be statedin procedures.

+POINT DESCRIPTION YES NO NA REFERENCES COMMENTS/REF TO DOCUMENTS RESP.
 L 5.1 Can other personnel (maintenance, instrument, etc.) obtain necessary information without disturbing the operators?
-ISO 11064-2, 5.6 DC: Applicable to the DC Check: work permits, information for fault diagnosis, information requests, location in safe area, entrance, toilet / wardrobe/ coffee facilities / rest area / dining room, noisy areas, room for printers / faxes / computers

-POINT DESCRIPTION YES NO NA REFERENCE TO DOCUMENTATION COMMENTS/RECOMMENDATIONS RESP.
-L 5.2 Is the supervisor provided with a separate workplace?
+RequirementsISO 11064-2 (2000), 5.6.DC: Applicable to the DC Check: work permits, information for fault diagnosis, information requests, location in safe area, entrance, toilet / wardrobe/ coffee facilities / rest area / dining room, noisy areas, room for printers / faxes / computers L 5.2 Is the supervisor provided with a separate workplace?
+Requirements ISO 11064-3 (1999), 4.4.3 ISO 11064-2 (2000), Annex A.1.
 Information and work permit requests are frequently directed to the supervisor.
 Operators should not be distracted by these activities.
 The supervisor's workplace should be a natural meeting point when entering the room.
-ISO 11064-3, 4.4.2, ISO 11064-2, Annex A.1 DC: EN 547-1/2/3, EN 614-1, EN 1005.
 DC: No permanent workplace - but a separate all purpose workplace can be available.
 L 5.2.1 A) Does the supervisor's workplace allow easy visual and voice contact with operators?
+Requirements ISO 11064-3 (1999), 4.4.2.
+ISO 11064-2 (2000), 5.1.
 B) If the supervisor is not located in the control room, are dedicated communication lines provided?
+NUREG0700 (2020), revision 3, 12.1.1.62.
 Communication between operators and supervisors must be possible in spite of heavy communication during abnormal situations.
-ISO 11064-3, 4.4.2 NUREG0700, point 12.1.1.6-2, p.
-464. DC: Applicable to the DC L 5.2.2 Does the supervisor's workplace allow him to obtain important information in the control room?
-Check: process mimics, fire and gas panels, equipment status overviews, inhibition panel and work permits.
-ISO 11064-3, 4.4.2 DC: Applicable to the DC
+DC: Applicable to the DC